EnviroDIY/ModularSensors/README.md

 }
 ```

 The "[single_sensor](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/single_sensor)" example in the examples folder shows the same functionality for a MaxBotix Ultrasonic Range Finder.
+This example also includes using a calculated variable to output a water depth calculated from the sonar range.

 ## <a name="Grouped"></a>Grouped Sensor Functions
 Having a unified set of functions to access many sensors allows us to quickly poll through a list of sensors to get all results quickly.
 To this end, "VariableArray.h" adds the class "VariableArray" with functions to use on an array of pointers to variable objects.

 ### Functions Available for a VariableArray Object:
 - **init(int variableCount, Variable variableList[])** - This initializes the variable array.
 This must be called in the setup() function.
 Note that the objects in the variable list must be pointers, not the variable objects themselves.
+The pointers may be to calculated or measured variable objects.
 - **getVariableCount()** - Simply returns the number of variables.
 - **getSensorCount()** - Returns the number of independent sensors.
 This will often be different from the number of variables because many sensors can return multiple variables.
 - **setupSensors()** - This sets up all of the variables in the array and their respective sensors by running all of their setup() functions.
 If a sensor doesn't respond to its setup command, the command is called 5 times in attempt to make a connection.
 If all sensors are set up successfully, returns true.